tajhlande/wp-embeddings/README.md

 Embeddings are stored in the sqlite3 database after computation.
 Though `chromadb` is a project dependency, I am not using ChromaDB to store the embeddings.

+## Building & etc

+Run flake8 for lint:

+    uv run flake8 .